billchurch/sublime-iRules/README.md

 iRules Syntax Highlighting for F5 Networks BIG-IP iRules syntax (http://devcentral.f5.com) for the Sublime Text Editor http://www.sublimetext.com

-The command completion and syntax highlighting should be complete as of TMOS v15.0 including special highlighting for deprecated commands, functions, and events.
+The command completion and syntax highlighting should be complete as of TMOS v15.0 including special highlighting for deprecated commands, functions, events and some double-substitution issues.

 This bundle was updated on July 16, 2019 and is currently maintained by James Deucker (https://github.com/bitwisecook/sublime-iRules).